artur-kot/learn-programming-java/exercises/027-calculator-refactor/README.md

-# Exercise 027: Calculator Refactor - Modular Design & Method Organization
+# Exercise 027: Text Analyzer Refactor - Modular Design & Method Organization

 ## Overview

 This exercise teaches **refactoring** - transforming working code into better-organized, maintainable code.
-You are provided with a **fully functional calculator application that is poorly organized** (all logic crammed into `main()`).
+You are provided with a **fully functional text analyzer application that is poorly organized** (all logic crammed into `main()`).
 Your task is to refactor it by extracting methods to improve design, eliminate duplication, and enhance readability.
 This is a realistic software development task: learning to improve code without changing its behavior.

-**IMPORTANT:** The calculator already works perfectly!
+**IMPORTANT:** The text analyzer already works perfectly!
 Your job is to reorganize the code, not fix bugs.

 ## What You're Learning